openguild-labs/polkadot-apac-challenges/8-elastic-scaling/README.md

 - **Setting the `UNINCLUDED_SEGMENT_CAPACITY`** constant to a value greater than `2 * MAX_BLOCK_PROCESSING_VELOCITY + 1`.
 This parameter helps manage the queue of unincluded blocks.

 ### 3. Start a Relay Chain
-You must start a local relay chain (e.g., using `polkadot-launch` or `zombienet`) that is compatible with elastic scaling.
+You must start a local relay chain (e.g., using `zombienet`) that is compatible with elastic scaling.

 ### 4. Start a Parachain
 You must start your modified parachain node and connect it to the relay chain, demonstrating that it successfully registers and begins producing blocks at an increased velocity.